-by Patrick Moore The Dayton agreement raised the hopes of many of the war-torn republic's approximately 180,000 refugees that they might be able to go home for good and rebuild their lives.
+by Patrick Moore The Dayton agreement raised the hopes of many of the war-torn republic’s approximately 180,000 refugees that they might be able to go home for good and rebuild their lives.
 Political realities, however, played a cruel trick on them.
-A mid-June estimate by a United Nations High Commissioner for Refugees spokesperson put the […]
+A mid-June estimate by a United Nations High Commissioner for Refugees spokesperson put the number of people who had […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.